obenno/StarScope/content/basics/installation/_index.en.md

 sudo usermod -aG docker $(whoami)
 ```

-Then login out and login again for the changes to take effect.
+Then log out and login again for the changes to take effect.

 Please pull the pre-built image with: